Methylnaltrexone: Mechanism of action

 Methylnaltrexone is a peripheral acting mu-opioid receptor antagonist, and does not cross the blood brain barrier.
-Methylnaltrexone has restricted access through the blood brain barrier because it is a quaternary amine, which carries a positive charge when in a solution and more has polarity with lower lipid solubility than a lot of the opioid agonists used for pain treatment.
+Methylnaltrexone has restricted access through the blood brain barrier because it is a quaternary amine, which carries a positive charge when in a solution.
+This positive charge increases polarity and decreases lipid solubility when compared to traditional opioid agonists used for pain treatment.
 The peripheral action of methylnaltrexone makes it effective for decreasing the constipating effects of opioids, without interfering with the analgesic effects (of opioids) on the central nervous system.
 This is the primary characteristic that makes methylnaltrexone behave differently than naltrexone.

 Furthermore, as methylnaltrexone cannot cross the blood–brain barrier, it does not reverse the pain-killing properties of opioid agonists or cause withdrawal symptoms, but since a small portion of analgesia comes from the peripheral opioid receptors, it can increase pain from inflammatory conditions such as arthritis.